2015 Palarong Pambansa

 The 2015 Palarong Pambansa was the 58th edition of the annual multi-sporting event for Filipino student-athletes.
 The games were held in Tagum, Davao del Norte from 3 to 9 May 2015.
 This is the first hosting of the Province of Davao del Norte, 60 years after it hosted the Palarong Pambansa as part of the larger Davao province.
 Tagum hosts most of the venues and billeting centers while the municipalities of Carmen, Sto.
 Tomas, New Corella, and Kapalong, and the cities of Panabo and Samal Island provided additional billeting centers and venues for the delegates.
 The events were mostly held within the Davao del Norte Sports and Tourism Complex, including the opening and closing ceremonies.

-A total of 26 sports disciplines were contested during the Palaro, 17 of them as regular games, 5 as demonstration games, and 4 special games for athletes with special needs.
+A total of 26 sports disciplines were contested during the Palaro, 17 of them as regular games, 5 as demonstration games, and 4 as special games for athletes with special needs.
 For the first time, beach volleyball was played as a demonstration sport.

-The Provincial Government of Davao del Norte spent three years to prepare what they promised to be "the best Palaro ever."
+The Provincial Government of Davao del Norte spent three years preparing what they promised to be "the best Palaro ever."
 This included the construction of a redesigned Davao del Norte Sports and Tourism Complex according to international standards.

 The opening ceremony was on the second day of the games on 4 May while the closing ceremony was held on 9 May.

 The National Capital Regional Athletic Association bagged its 11th straight championship title after seven days of sports competitions.